How to Dehydrate Tomatoes and Make Tomato Powder or Sauce

 When dehydrating tomatoes, like sun-dried tomatoes, look out for them imparting a stronger 'tomato' taste in your recipes.

-A TIP from "Mj" regarding
+A TIP sent in from "Mj" regarding her dehydrated tomatoes:

 I also was wondering if you ever turn tomatoes into powder.
 I dehydrate whole tomatoes sliced (skins and seeds included) and then put it through my grinder.